sneharane588/Maleria-Detection-on-Image-Dataset-Using-Machine-Learning-and-OpenCV/README.md

 # Problem Statement :
 ## Detecting whether the human cell given in image is infected by maleria or not.

-Here I used some common techmoques of Computer Vision and Machine Learning.
+Here I used some common techniques of Computer Vision and Machine Learning.
 Here the project deals with image data.

 ## Image dataset link : https://www.kaggle.com/iarunava/cell-images-for-detecting-malaria